Paul I of Russia: Foreign affairs

 Another important factor in Paul's decision to go to war with France was the island of Malta, the home of the Knights Hospitaller.
 In addition to Malta, the Order had priories in the Catholic countries of Europe that held large estates and paid the revenue from them to the Order.
 In 1796, the Order approached Paul about the Priory of Poland, which had been in a state of neglect and paid no revenue for 100 years, and was now on Russian land.
 Paul as a child had read the histories of the Order and was impressed by their honor and connection to the old order it represented.
 He relocated the Priories of Poland to St. Petersburg in January 1797.
 The knights responded by making him a protector of the Order in August of that same year, an honour he had not expected but, in keeping with his chivalric ideals, he happily accepted.

-In June 1798, Napoleon seized Malta; this greatly offended Paul.
-In September, the Priory of St. Petersburg declared that Grand Master Hompesch had betrayed the Order by selling Malta to Napoleon.
+In June 1798, the French occupied Malta; this greatly offended Paul.
+In September, the Priory of St. Petersburg declared that Grand Master Ferdinand von Hompesch zu Bolheim had betrayed the Order by "selling" Malta to Napoleon.
 A month later the Priory elected Paul Grand Master on 24 November 1798, according to the 1847 edition of the Glossary of Heraldry.
 This election resulted in the establishment of the Russian tradition of the Knights Hospitaller within the Imperial Orders of Russia.
 The election of the sovereign of an Orthodox nation as the head of a Catholic order was controversial, and it was some time before the Holy See or any of the Order's other priories approved it.
 This delay created political issues between Paul, who insisted on defending his legitimacy, and the priories’ respective countries.
 Though recognition of Paul's election would become a more divisive issue later in his reign, the election immediately gave Paul, as Grand Master of the Order, another reason to fight the French Republic: to reclaim the Order's ancestral home.